liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/06-managing-notifications.markdown

 ## Managing Notifications [](id=managing-notifications)

 Notifications can start to pile up after some time, especially if you've been away for a few days.
-Since Liferay DXP SP5 and Liferay Portal CE 7.0 GA5, the Management Bar gives you several ways to filter and sort your notifications.
+Since Liferay DXP Fix Pack 30 and Liferay Portal 7.0 CE GA5, the Management Bar gives you several ways to filter and sort your notifications.

 The following filters are available for notifications: